earthly/earthly/docs/ci-integration/overview.md

 Upon invocation, `earthly` depends on the availability of an `earthly-buildkit` daemon to perform its build.
 This daemon has some networking and security considerations.

 Large builds can generate many `docker` pull requests for certain images.
-You can setup and use a [pull through cache](pull-through-cache.md) to circumvent this.
+You can set up and use a [pull through cache](pull-through-cache.md) to circumvent this.

 If `earthly` is running on a dedicated host, the only consideration to take is the ability to run the container in a `--privileged` mode.
 Typical installations *should* support this out of the box.
 We also support running under user namespaces, [when `earthly` is configured to start the `earthly-buildkit` container with the `--userns host` option](../earthly-config/earthly-config.md#buildkit_additional_args).
 Rootless configurations are currently unsupported.

 If `earthly` is connecting to a remote `earthly-buildkitd`, then you will need to take additional steps.
-See this article for [running a remote buildkit instance](remote-buildkit.md).
+See this article for [running a remote BuildKit instance](remote-buildkit.md).

 ## Examples